-- Effectively understand and participate in hospice and palliative research – in basic, clinical, or health services investigations or in a quality improvement project.
+- Effectively understand and participate in hospice and palliative research – in basic, clinical, or health services investigations.

 The training program, as specified by ACGME, is one clinically-intensive year.
-All fellows will have the same didactic and clinical curriculum.
+All fellows will have the same didactic, clinical, and research curriculum.

 Prerequisite Training/Selection Criteria

 Applicants must have completed or be in the process of completing an accredited residency program and be board certified or board eligible in their field.
 Applicants who are dedicated to the field of Hospice and Palliative Medicine from all fields are encouraged to apply.

 Applications are accepted through ERAS.
 Applicants will be required to have a CV, 3-4 Letters of Recommendation (at least one from the Program Director or the Department Chair), a personal statement, and a USMLE transcript.

 We aspire to center equity and diversity as core values in our Brown Hospice and Palliative care program.
 We know that having a diverse workforce that feels valued, celebrated, and supported is crucial to providing the best possible medical care for our diverse community of patients.
 We strive to create an environment where everyone feels comfortable and empowered to bring their full, authentic selves to work.

 We also recognize that systems of oppression, including but not limited to racism, sexism, homophobia, ableism, classism, and colonialism have deeply influenced our medical system, leading to disparities in care.
 We are committed to mutual support and respect, difficult conversations, and collective growth toward a more inclusive world for our patients and colleagues, and work toward addressing disparities in hospice and palliative medicine.